fieldtrip/website/development/realtime/draft_implementation.md

 the MEX file, this translates into either opening a new TCP connection, reusing a connection, or talking directly to a buffer embedded in the MEX file.

 The C interface, however, is less consistent.
-For example, a TCP connection is opened using ''open_connection(hostname, port)'', a connection using the new UNIX sockets facility is opened using ''open_unix_connection(pathname)'', and for direct memory access, no such call is made.
+For example, a TCP connection is opened using "open_connection(hostname, port)", a connection using the new UNIX sockets facility is opened using "open_unix_connection(pathname)", and for direct memory access, no such call is made.
 Robert proposed to provide a unified API also on the C level, that is, we would have one function that is called like

     con = open_connection("localhost:1972");   // open a TCP connection